Simplescraper

 }

-// When the URL is not a reliable identifier (syndicated content,
+// when the URL is not a reliable identifier (syndicated content,

 // session IDs in the path), key on the content instead.